 After reviewing this list, you might develop a better idea of which of your job skills can be put toward finding a job in an existing visa category.

-Despite high levels of unemployment in the United States, there are still employers who cannot find the workers they need, whether it's based on location, specialized job skills, or something else.
-Such employers might be happy to help someone from another country obtain a visa to work in the United States.
+Even when U.S. unemployment levels are high, there are always some employers who cannot find the workers they need, whether it's based on location, specialized job skills, or something else.
+Such employers might be happy to help someone from another country obtain a nonimmigrant visa to work in the United States.

 Look through want ads and at job posting websites for companies hiring large numbers of employees or that have been posting the same job for months.
-Those employers may be feeling desperate and may be more willing to go through the immigration process (which can be lengthy, complicated, and expensive) to fill their employment needs.
+Those employers might be feeling desperate and may be more willing to go through the immigration process (which can be lengthy, complicated, and expensive) to fill their employment needs.

 Employers with a history of hiring foreign workers are more likely to hire you than employers that don't have much experience with the process.
 (Because immigration law is complicated, they may not even know what their options are.)
 Some large corporations have entire departments and in-house lawyers dedicated to bringing in foreign workers.

 But even a smaller employer who has been through the process before, and successfully so, may be interested in bringing foreign workers to fill their needs.
 Keep your eyes open for employers who are advertising abroad.
 Also read the company's press releases or online self-descriptions regarding hiring foreign workers.